vimaec/vim/README.md

 ## Strings Buffer

-The strings buffer contains a sequence of strings of zero or more length, delimited by the "NUL" character.
-The zero-based index of each string (typically the first one is the empty string) is used by keys and values in the key/value collections associated with entities, and the string columns of entity tables.
+The strings buffer contains a sequence of ordered strings of zero or more length, with no duplicates, delimited by the "NUL" character.
+The zero-based index of each string (typically the first string is the empty string) is used by keys and values in the key/value collections associated with entities, and the string columns of entity tables.

-*Recommendation:* strings should be ordered alphabetically and should be unique.

 # VIM Object Model